javiersantos/BottomDialogs/README.md

 A detailed description is available at: https://github.com/javiersantos/BottomDialogs/wiki/Adding-a-custom-view

-### Adding a custom fonts and colors for view objcets and hidding the unwanted components
+### Adding a custom color and font

-You can add custom colors and fonts to all the view objects.
+You can add custom colors and fonts to bottom dialod.

 Now we are exposing all the view objects: